Roots and bark used medicinally, wood utilised.

 SA Tree No:

 An attractive, low branching, wide spreading shade tree with a fairly dense crown of olive-green feathery foliage.
 This deciduous tree grows to 9m x11m and is drought resistant.
 It requires full sun and moderate watering.
 It is a half hardy plant which must be protected from frost when it is young.
 Its has non aggressive roots so plant it 4 meters from a building or a pool.
 Grows fairy fast in fertile soil.
 The terminal sprays of bright yellow crinkly pea shaped flowers appear in summer and are visited by bees .
 The wood is used for fuel and for furniture.
 It attracts birds and butterflies.
+The spittle bug exudes a liquid and that gives rise to the common name of Weeping Wattle.
 The leaves and pods are browsed by game, elephant, kudu, giraffe and the bark is eaten by black rhino.
 The bark is also used medicinally for coughs, sore throats, fever and intestinal parasites, eye complaints and VD.
 A root decoction is used for infertility, backache and a purification rite for widows.
 The leaves are also used medicinally for toothache and in a wash to expel evil.
 It is the larval host plant for 6 moth species and the Common Scarlet, Satyr Emperor and the Van Son's Emperor butterflies.
 The name is derived from the Greek pelte = small shield ; phorum = carrier; referring to the shape of the stigma.